jensendarren/machine-learning-with-python/README.md

 #### Exercise 4

 If E and F were independent, then we would expect P(E|F) to be about the same as P(E).
 But they're not; PE is 0.45, and P(E|F) is 0.29.
-So, that tells us that E and F are dependent, the liklyhood of making a purchase and the age group of that person (which we know they are in this example.)
+So, that tells us that E and F are dependent, the liklyhood of making a purchase and the age group of that person (which we know they are in this example).

 So it makes sense to consider conditional probability! :)